Animalympics: Production

 Animalympics was commissioned by NBC in 1978, as the network intended Lisberger Studios to create it as two hour-long specials to be paired alongside coverage of both the 1980 Winter Olympics and the Summer Olympics then held in Moscow.
 But after the Soviet Union had invaded and gained control of Afghanistan, then United States President Jimmy Carter decided to boycott the Moscow Summer Olympics.
 Because of this, NBC canceled its Olympic coverage and the Animalympics Summer special.

-However, from its conception, producer Donald Kushner and director Steven Lisberger intended the project as a feature-length theatrical release (complete with Dolby surround sound via 35mm film), even though The Winter Olympics special was already considered for an Academy Award for Best Animated Short Film nomination.
+However, from its conception, producer Donald Kushner and director Steven Lisberger intended the project as a feature-length theatrical release (complete with Dolby surround sound via 35mm film), even though the Winter Olympics special was already considered for an Academy Award for Best Animated Short Film nomination.

 Among those who worked on Animalympics were art director/animator Roger Allers, animation director Bill Kroyer, and animator Brad Bird.
 Allers, who animated Kit Mambo, the lion star of Animalympics, went on to direct The Lion King.
 Kroyer later wrote and directed the Oscar-nominated short Technological Threat and the animated feature FernGully: The Last Rainforest.
-Brad Bird went on to work as story editor of The Simpsons, and later achieved even greater success writing and directing The Iron Giant, The Incredibles and Ratatouille.
-Director Lisberger went on to conceive, co-write and direct the science fiction cult classic Tron, which some of the Animalympics crew were involved in.
-Its soundtrack supervisor was Michael Fremer, who was involved in Animalympics as a co-writer, voice artist, dialogue/music track editor and sound mix supervisor.
-Fremer also went on to supervise the Oscar-nominated soundtrack to Tron as well.
+Bird went on to work as story editor on the animated sitcom The Simpsons, and later achieved even greater success writing and directing the animated films The Iron Giant, The Incredibles, and Ratatouille.
+Director Lisberger went on to conceive, co-write, and direct the science fiction cult classic Tron, which some of the Animalympics crew were involved in.
+Its soundtrack supervisor was Michael Fremer, who was involved in Animalympics as a co-writer, voice artist, dialogue/music track editor, and sound mix supervisor.

 Soundtrack

-A&M Records in the US, and Mercury Records in Europe released an Animalympics soundtrack album, which has long been out of print.
+A&M Records in the US and Mercury Records in Europe released an Animalympics soundtrack album, which has long been out of print.
 The music on this soundtrack was written and produced by Graham Gouldman, who performed the tracks himself along with other members of 10cc (Gouldman is the bassist and co-founder of the band).
 The soundtrack was recorded primarily in Strawberry Studios North and South, used extensively by 10cc, as well as in Los Angeles.

 Pieces of classical music play in the film.
 "The Hut on Hen's Legs (Baba Yaga)" from Pictures at an Exhibition by Modest Mussorgsky plays during Tatyana Tushenko's floor exercises.
 "March to the Scaffold" from Symphonie fantastique by Hector Berlioz plays during the couple's figure skating.
-The 3rd movement from Symphony No. 4 by Johannes Brahms plays during Dorie Turnell's skating performance.
+The third movement from Symphony No. 4 by Johannes Brahms plays during Dorie Turnell's skating performance.